-• The Center’s five Research Clusters, limited to second- and third-year students, offer advanced classes in the areas of public health, emerging technologies, sustainability, personalized medicine and information and communications technology.
+• The Center’s five Research Clusters, limited to second- and third-year students, offer advanced research opportunities in the areas of public health, emerging technologies, sustainability, personalized medicine and neuroscience.

 • The Innovation Advancement Program is a for-credit course for law and other graduate students and select undergraduates who help ASU entrepreneurs percolate high-growth technology start-up firms.

 • The Lisa Foundation Patent Law Clinic gives students hands-on experiences in real-world patent prosecution, licensing and litigation, while the Healthcare Entrepreneurship Unit partners law students with early-stage Arizona-based businesses to solve problems related to formation, intellectual property, regulatory issues and more.